mwitmer/Shelf/README.md

 ## Future Ideas

-Loading a really big Shelf object is slow.
+Loading a really big Shelf object with lots of Scheme objects as properties is slow.
 That's partly because defining all of an object's properties inside of a closure created at run-time seems to defeat many of Guile's attempts at optimization.
 There is some exciting work going on right now to bring a faster VM and JIT compilation to Guile.
 I think that will help speed Shelf up a lot.
 I should probably look for some optimizations on my own, too.

 Guile ships with a really neat and powerful object system called GOOPS.
 It's *so* powerful, in fact, I'm fairly sure you can make it do